jaalto/project--shell-script-performance-and-portability/README.md

 For more discussion see
 [MORE PORTABILITY TIPS](#more-portability-tips).

-Let's first consider the "typical" `sh` shells in order of their strictness to POSIX:
+Let's first consider the typical `sh` shells in order of their strictness to POSIX: